 Antelope Brain Injury Lawyer

-While many people think about neurological damage that has been associated with sports, such as football or soccer, brain injuries can actually occur during everyday activities as well.
+While many people think about neurological damage associated with sports, such as football or soccer, brain injuries can also occur during everyday activities.

-Pedestrian Accidents: Pedestrians walking down the street or crossing the road shouldn’t have to worry about being struck by a motor vehicle.
-After all, pedestrians almost always have the right of way; however, pedestrian injuries are one of many ways that someone can develop brain damage.
+- Pedestrian Accidents: Pedestrians walking down the street or crossing the road shouldn’t worry about being struck by a motor vehicle.
+After all, pedestrians almost always have the right of way; however, pedestrian injuries are one of many ways someone can develop brain damage.
 If a pedestrian is hit by a motor vehicle, the front of the car is often at the level of the pedestrian’s hip.
-As the pedestrian’s hips are forced backwards, the rest of their body will reflexively slide forward.
-This means that the pedestrian’s head and face will end up impacting the hood of the car or the windshield.
-After this, the pedestrian will likely slide off of the vehicle and strike the ground, possibly causing another impact to the head region.
-The combination of these impacts often results in serious brain damage.
+As the pedestrian’s hips are forced backward, the rest of their body will reflexively slide forward.
+This means the pedestrian’s head and face will impact the car's hood or the windshield.
+After this, the pedestrian will likely slide off the vehicle and strike the ground, possibly causing another impact on the head region.
+The combination of these impacts often results in severe brain damage.

-Slip and Fall Accidents: These are often overlooked as a cause of traumatic brain injuries because the vast majority of people who fall get up again without incident; however, slip and fall accidents have the potential to cause traumatic brain injuries.
-If someone slips and falls backwards, they lose the ability to brace their fall with their hands and wrists because they cannot see the ground to do so.
+- Slip and Fall Accidents: These are often overlooked as a cause of traumatic brain injuries because most people who fall get up again without incident; however, slip and fall accidents can potentially cause traumatic brain injuries.
+If someone slips and falls backward, they lose the ability to brace their fall with their hands and wrists because they cannot see the ground.
 This means that the first part of the patient’s body to strike the ground is often the back of the head.
 This vulnerable position can lead to a brain injury with devastating consequences.

-As people recover from brain injuries, their doctor could prescribe a number of different medications for traumatic brain injuries to help patients control any symptoms that they might develop.
+As people recover from brain injuries, their doctor could prescribe several medications for traumatic brain injuries to help patients control any symptoms.

-Diuretics: Many people take diuretics for control of blood pressure and urine output.
-Some patients who suffer a neurological insult or injury will take diuretics on a short-term basis to keep the blood pressure in their brain intact.
+- Diuretics: Many people take diuretics to control blood pressure and urine output.
+Some patients who suffer a neurological insult or injury will take diuretics short-term to keep the blood pressure in their brains intact.
 As the brain recovers, it will be vulnerable to being harmed by unsafe swings in blood pressure.
 Diuretics will help to manage blood pressure.
 Patients will notice an increase in urine output while taking these medications.

-Anti-Seizure Medications: People who suffer brain damage run the risk of developing seizures.
-This rapid, uncoordinated firing on neurons can lead to further neurological damage.
-Therefore, patients may be asked to take anti-seizure medications to keep their brain safe from further harm.
+- Anti-Seizure Medications: People who suffer brain damage run the risk of developing seizures.
+This rapid, uncoordinated firing of neurons can lead to further neurological damage.
+Therefore, patients may be asked to take anti-seizure medications to protect their brains from other harm.

 Recovering from a traumatic brain injury is unlike any other recovery process.
-Patients will need to work hard to regain control of any lost motor or sensory function.
-Patients may have to go to physical or occupational therapy for an extended period of time as they fight to restore skills they once took for granted.
-This could be a tough process depending on the severity of the injury and the skills that may have been lost.
-It could be restoring range of motion in an isolated joint or the process of teaching patients how to walk, eat, and write all over again.
-For every patient, their recovery process is different and their long-term care will be individually tailored to their circumstances.
-It is vital that patients take the time to go to their follow-up appointments regularly to ensure the best outcome possible.
-Every patient’s prognosis is different and should be discussed individually with his or her physician.Compassionate Advocate for Traumatic Brain Injury Patients in Antelope
+Patients must work hard to regain control of lost motor or sensory function.
+Patients may have to go to physical or occupational therapy for an extended period as they fight to restore skills they once took for granted.
+This could be a challenging process, depending on the severity of the injury and the skills that may have been lost.
+It could be restoring the range of motion in an isolated joint or teaching patients how to walk, eat, and write.

-I’m Ed Smith, an Antelope Brain Injury Lawyer.
 There is no shortage of ways that someone can wind up with a traumatic brain injury.
-If you or a loved one has developed a traumatic brain injury, please reach out to me at (916) 921-6400 for friendly, free advice.
-Those who are calling from outside of the local area may use my toll-free line available at (800) 404-5400.
+If you or a loved one has developed a traumatic brain injury from a preventative accident, please contact our experienced Antelope brain injury lawyers at (916) 921-6400 or (800) 404-5400 for friendly, free advice.

-See the results our injury lawyers have achieved on our website’s past verdicts and settlements page.
+See a list of past cases on our verdicts and settlements page.